 Benefits of career and technical education programs

-There are a number of benefits to education through a CTE program.
+There are several benefits to education through a CTE program.
 They include:

 The opportunity to gain work experience through job shadowing, on-the-job training, internships and industry-certifications

-A wide range of learning experiences that include a number of career tracks, industries and fields
+A wide range of learning experiences that include several career tracks, industries and fields

 The opportunity to explore both academic and career-oriented courses